Where to login? Do I need to register? Are there any limitations?

 - ABI PRISM® Genotyper® export-file

-Which Y-STR Kits are you supporting?
+Which Y-STR kits are you supporting?

-Which databases exist?
+Which datasets exist?

 Which values are provided as search results?